Starlink Review 2026 (UK & US)

 Curious why Starlink has lowered its price in the UK?

 Note: Residential 100 Mbps and Residential 200 Mbps are only available in select areas.
-Starlink says typical download speeds for most users still sit in the 25 to 220 Mbps range.
+Availability and pricing can vary by address.

 Note: Residential 100 Mbps and Residential 200 Mbps are only available in select areas.
-Starlink says typical download speeds for most users still sit in the 25 to 220 Mbps range.
+Address-based promos can undercut the headline table in some locations.

 🚐 Roam Plans (Travel & Mini)

 For caravans, RVs and digital nomads.
-Hardware is not free.
-You need to buy either the Mini Kit or the Standard Kit upfront.
+Hardware is usually not free on Roam.
+You typically need to buy either the Mini Kit or the Standard Kit upfront.

 | Data | Hardware Cost | Monthly Cost |